sbvevo2025/smart-finance-assistant/README.md

 print("🔑 Hands-on-AI configured successfully!")
 ```
-**6.** Scroll down the colab page and run all the lines of code which include:
+**6.** Scroll down the colab page and run all the code boxes which include:
 - **Sample Transaction Data Setup**
 - **Foundation Data Processing Functions**
 - **Advanced Features: Integrating AI Components**
 - **RAG System for Financial Documents**
 - **Custom Financial Tools**

+**7.** After running all code boxes, run **Gradio UI Integration** which serves as the application for the Smart Finance Assistant

 ---